ealpha072/Notes-Taker/README.md

 * DOM manipulation with jquery-.text(),.val(),$(this)
 * Speech recognition events...

-Things to add:
+Things to add
-1. Enable saving notes.
-1. Notes retreival using local storage.
+1. Notes retreival and saving using local storage.